51st-Vfw/JAFDTC/doc/Common_Elements.md

 uses two pages to configure these systems,

 * [**Navigation Point List**](#navigation-point-editor-ui)
-  &ndash; Summarizes the navigation points in the configuration.
+  &ndash; Summarizes the navigation points in the configuration specifies.
 * [**Navigation Point Editor**](#navigation-point-list-ui)
-  &ndash; Edits the details of a particular point such as location or elevation.
+  &ndash; Edits the details, such as location or elevation, of a specific navigation point.

 While the details may differ from airframe to airframe, as the [airframe guides](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md)